1. thinkSPAIN

 For general tenant evictions, particularly for non-payment of rent, the process remains governed by the 2023 Housing Law, with no significant new changes noted in 2025.
 Landlords are advised to seek legal counsel to ensure compliance and avoid the inadmissibility of claims.

-For those considering purchasing property in Spain in 2025, the process retains familiar steps but includes a notable change with the discontinuation of the Golden Visa programme.
-This visa, which allowed non-EU citizens to obtain residency by investing €500,000 in Spanish real estate, is set to end on April 3rd 2025, potentially impacting investment decisions.
+For those considering purchasing property in Spain, the process retains familiar steps but includes a notable change with the discontinuation of the Golden Visa programme.
+This visa, which allowed non-EU citizens to obtain residency by investing €500,000 in Spanish real estate, ended on April 3rd, 2025, and is no longer available in 2026, potentially impacting investment decisions.
 This change may prompt buyers to explore alternative visa options, such as the Digital Nomad Visa, though it's not directly tied to property transactions.

 Proposed restrictions on non-EU property buyers in Spain